eshwavin/SETabView/README.md

 #### Bug fixes
 - A bug that caused holeBall3 to behave weirdly in larger screen sizes has been squashed

-A whole lot of performance optimisations have been added so that our library does not slow down your app.
+A whole lot of performance optimizations have been added so that our library does not slow down your app.
 Hurray!

 ## Requirements